Experiences of the Soul: On William Somerset Maugham’s Far Eastern Writings

 ‘Can’t blame you.
 Let’s go and have some coffee.
 With a nip of Beehive if you like.’
 Out on the lawn I retched emptily.
 ‘I suppose I shouldn’t,’ Philip said.
 ‘It wasn’t fair.
 But I couldn’t have you going back burbling about paradise.
 Tell England, as they say’ (Burgess 1980, 244).

 Allowing himself plausible deniability by not naming him explicitly, through the character of Toomey, Anthony Burgess manages to assassinate Maugham’s character.
-Not only the writer is denied agency—after all, he produces his tales only for money upon the suggestion of his agent—but he is also described as completely unaware of the reality he purports to portray.
+Not only is the writer denied agency—after all, he produces his tales only for money upon the suggestion of his agent—but he is also described as completely unaware of the reality he purports to portray.
 So much for Burgess’s praise of Maugham as the author of some of the finest examples of writing in English.

 Flights of Fancy